Jordan Howard: 2016 season

 The Chicago Bears selected Howard in the fifth round (150th overall) of the 2016 NFL Draft.
 He was the tenth running back taken in the draft.
 On May 9, 2016, the Bears signed him to a four-year, $2.58 million contract with a signing bonus of $248,022.

 Following the departure of veteran running back, Matt Forte, Howard competed with Jeremy Langford, Jacquizz Rodgers, and Ka'Deem Carey for the Bears' starting running back position.
 Howard had a strong performance in the Bears' preseason finale against the Cleveland Browns, where he rushed for 107 yards with one touchdown.
 The Bears named Howard as their third running back on their depth chart behind veterans Langford and Carey prior to the start of the regular season.

-Howard made his professional regular season debut in the Chicago Bears' second game of the season against the Philadelphia Eagles after Carey suffered a hamstring injury.
+Howard made his professional regular season debut in the Bears' second game of the season against the Philadelphia Eagles after Carey suffered a hamstring injury.
 He finished the game with three carries for 22 rushing yards and two receptions for nine yards.
 Howard was named the Bears' starting running back after Langford suffered an ankle injury.
 On October 2, 2016, Howard earned his first career start against the Detroit Lions and finished the game with 23 carries for 111 rushing yards and three catches for 29 yards as the Bears won 17–14.
 The next game, Howard rushed the ball 16 times for 118 rushing yards and caught three passes for 45 yards and a touchdown in a loss to the Indianapolis Colts.
 His first career touchdown reception came on a 21-yard pass from Brian Hoyer.